AniruthAnanth/copper_alloy_inverse_design/readme.md

 # Inverse Design of Copper Alloys

+This project explores the inverse design of copper alloys using machine learning models to predict alloy compositions that yield desired mechanical properties.
+The approach leverages a curated dataset of copper-based alloys and implements several generative models (i.e. CVAE, ALAE, CTGAN) to map alloy features to target properties.

 - _Proof of concept._
 - Dataset was modified to replace unknown character with "?"